The plates that define Aarhus. what they are, where they came from, and where to eat the canonical version.

 Stegt Flæsk med Persillesovs

 Fried salt pork belly with parsley sauce and boiled potatoes is the most voted favourite Danish dish in the annual poll.
-The strips of belly pork are fried until crispy and served with a thick white parsley sauce and floury boiled potatoes.
+Strips of belly pork are fried crisp and served with thick white parsley sauce and floury potatoes.

-History: Stegt flæsk was voted Denmark's national dish in 2014 in a public poll.
-The dish has its roots in the farm kitchens of Jutland where salt-cured pork belly was the most reliable winter protein; the parsley sauce made use of the abundant fresh herb from the kitchen garden.
+History: Stegt flæsk was voted Denmark's national dish in 2014 in a public poll run by the Ministry of Food.
+The dish has roots in the farm kitchens of Jutland where salt-cured pork belly was the most reliable winter protein; the parsley sauce drew on the abundant fresh herb growing in every kitchen garden.
+The Aarhus version is typically served at Teater Bodega and at Restaurant Kohalen as a Wednesday lunch special.

 Where to try it: Teater Bodega, Restaurant Kohalen, Vesterlauget